-- A maximum packet size;
+- o A maximum packet size;

 - An observation interval; and

 - o A maximum number of transmissions during that observation interval.

-These parameters, together with knowledge of the protocol stack used (and thus the size of the various headers added to a packet), limit the number of bit times per observation interval that the DetNet flow can occupy the physical medium.
+These parameters, together with knowledge of the protocol stack used (and thus the size of the various headers added to a packet), provide the bandwidth that is needed for the DetNet flow.